Our talented friend Sarah Buck gives us a glorious green tomato marmalade how to…

 1.15 kg granulated sugar

-4. Put the tomatoes into a heavy bottomed saucepan with the lemon zest, lemon flesh and sugar.
-Mix well and leave to macerate overnight
+- Next put the tomatoes into a heavy bottomed saucepan with the lemon zest, lemon flesh and sugar.
+Mix well and leave to macerate overnight for the green tomato marmalade

-5. Add the bag of pips and 550ml water and stir over a low heat until the sugar has dissolved.
-Raise the heat and bring to the boil- boil for around 30-40 minutes until the setting point is reached
+- After add the bag of pips and 550ml water and stir over a low heat until the sugar has dissolved.
+Raise the heat and bring to the boil- boil for around 30-40 minutes until the setting point.

 (Recipe adapted from here)